sahilranadive/Trees/README.md

 # Trees
 Initial code push
-code for add and find working.
-Still to push the traversal and delete operations
+all code working. use inorder traversal and main.c to check code. cheers!